MP for Torbay

 Liberal Democrat Spokesperson (Work and Pensions)

-Steve Darling is a Liberal Democrat MP for Torbay, elected in 2024.
-He serves as the Liberal Democrat Spokesperson for Work and Pensions and sits on the Work and Pensions Committee.
-His parliamentary activity includes committee work on Pension Schemes Bill, Public Authorities (Fraud, Error and Recovery) Bill and Employment Rights Bill since first entering Parliament.
+Steve Darling is the Liberal Democrat MP for Torbay, elected in 2024.
+He serves on the Work and Pensions Committee and is the party’s spokesperson on Work and Pensions; he has also taken roles on committees including Pension Schemes Bill, Public Authorities (Fraud, Error and Recovery) Bill, and Employment Rights Bill.

 Generated 21 February 2026